Linda Gibboney

-Linda Gibboney (born March 7, 1951 in New York City, New York) is an American actress, best known for her roles on soap operas and serials.
+Linda Gibboney is an American actress, best known for her roles on soap operas and serials.
 These roles included "Sybil Thorne, R. N." on All My Children (1979–1981) and "Jenny Deacon Kendall' on Search for Tomorrow (1982–1983).
 Serial roles include Gina Blake DeMott Capwell Timmons Lockridge on Santa Barbara (1984–1985), and "Jessica Gardner" on Generations (1989–1991).
 She was also on an episode of Married... with Children.

+A native of Bronx, New York, Gibboney is the youngest of three girls.
+For six years she was an art illustrator while she took acting lessons at night.
+She acted in repertory theater for eight years before she began performing on television.

+Gibboney is one of the founders of Academy Arts Theatre Company, which produced off-Broadway and off-off-Broadway plays for five years.